Gianludovico and Camilla de Martino di Montegiordano

 The afternoons are taken up painting in the studio and gallery or doing whatever takes your fancy: swimming in the sea, wandering around the old town, visiting nearby places.

-Depending on the weather, we eat on the terrace with a view over Amantea, the old town and the sea or sit in our own shady, pretty garden, or in the dining room.
+Depending on the weather, we eat on the terrace with a view over Amantea, the old town and the sea or sit in our own shady garden with a picnic, or in the dining room.

 We can also lunch or dine at local restaurants at the painting site or in the town.